gilcrest/gomysqldemo/README.md

 # mysqlgodemo

-Simple demo of connecting to MySql using NewConnector
+Simple demo of connecting to MySql with Go github.com/go-sql-driver/mysql driver using NewConnector